Breadleaf/tcp-vm/shared/ofstp/README.md

 175 Bytes # .text section
 ```

-Notice: the `.text` section is not statefull, this is intentional.
+Notice: the `.text` section is not stateful, this is intentional.
 The reason
-for keeping this data in the statefull packet is such that if a process is not
+for keeping this data in the stateful packet is such that if a process is not
 assigned to its preferred machine, it will need to reconstruct it's instructions
 in the memory of the new virtual machine. ***More information about preferred
 machines in the router documentation***

 ## Return packets

-Return packets are created from [Statefull packets](#statefull-packets).
+Return packets are created from [Stateful packets](#stateful-packets).
 They
 contain the output from a process and its exit code OR if it has errored, it
 will have the reason the process has had to exit and its exit status.
 Packet
 size is within the bounds of 2 Bytes to 1500 Bytes